 Breckland, Great Yarmouth, King's Lynn and West Norfolk, Norwich and South Norfolk already had in place charges for the provision of bins to both new and existing households.
-Broadland was only proposing to charge for new developments.
+Broadland was only proposing to charge for providing bins at new developments.